Simple email management tips to take back control

 How often should I check my emails?

 Schedule your email-checking sessions whenever works for you, your workload and your energy.
-It’s a great habit not to check emails first thing and really focus on getting your first task done; but I’m not a morning person and checking my emails is a great way of warming up to my working day.
+It’s a great habit not to check emails first thing and really focus on getting your first task done.
+However, I’m not a morning person and checking my emails is a great way of warming up to my working day, so that works for my energy levels.
 Make sure you spread your sessions out so that no-one waits too long if there is an important message.

 My personal exception to this is just before meetings, just in case the other person can’t find their link or is struggling in anyway.
 This check is only for emails from your meeting attendees – don’t get drawn in!